christian-korneck/flamenco-temp1/FEATURES.md

 - [ ] Shaman/Job settings: Distinction between "can be auto-deleted" jobs and "must be kept around" jobs.
 - [ ] Sending data upstream to Flamenco Overwatch
 - [ ] Job archival / task cleanup
+- [ ] Caching of job compilers.
+Currently every operation (including "fetch job type info", which is done by the web interface whenever job details are shown) will just parse the JS from disk again.
+It'll be better to only do this when the file on disk changed.

 ## Worker